Description of Methodology

 Metric Calculation

-- Valid Video Ad Plays: The count of individual instances where the selected ad was displayed on CheckedUp’s TV screens across all locations, counting only ads that ran until completion (which are the only ads logged in the system.
+• TV Video Ad Plays: The count of individual instances where the selected ad was displayed on CheckedUp’s TV screens across all locations, counting only ads that ran until completion (which are the only ads logged in the system).

-- Total Ad Count per Location: Determined by calculating the average number of ad plays per location during the reporting period, which provides insights into localized campaign performance.
+• Total Ad Play Count per Location: Determined by calculating the total number of ad plays per location during the reporting period, which provides insights into localized campaign performance.

 Error Handling and Data Integrity